Cardinals vs. Reds Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals will send Steven Matz (0-5) to the mound for his 10th start this season.
+- Miles Mikolas (2-1) will take to the mound for the Cardinals and make his 11th start of the season.

-- Matz has not earned a quality start in nine starts this season.

-- In nine starts, Matz has pitched through or past the fifth inning seven times.
-He has a season average of 5.1 frames per outing.

 |Opponent